AionNext/BizCod/Programming Guide/Logic.md

      break;
 end
 ```
+>MEP: What happens if the conditions should overlap?
+Is it considered an error or could both actions be performed
+>
+>MEP: I'm thinking here of a situation where, instead of setting an attribute to a single value, we might add various values to a total.
+>
+>MEP: What happens if none of the conditions applies?
+Should there be an `other`category
+>
+>MEP: Suppose the first evaluate said `between 580, 668)` instead of `between 580, 669`.
+So the 699 case is missing.
+>
+>MEP: Will there be any mechanism to identify and add any missing conditions?
+>
+>MEP: Also what about the option to compress when several actions are the same?

 # Switch statement
 Use the switch statement to select one of many code blocks to be executed.